MarKir3656/reconnaissance-scanner/README.md

 # Сapabilities

 - Information about OS and core;
-- Collect information about users and sudos;
+- Collect information about users and sudo users;
 - Scan of listening ports;
-- List of active process;
+- List of active processes;
-- Control of cron-jobs;
+- Cron jobs;
 - Identifying potentially dangerous rights;

 # Installation and start